apeir-n/voidscripts/status/README.md

         - pretty versatile weather cli, optional json output parsed with `jq`
     - left click: `stormy --compact`
         - small ascii weather report, sent to herbe as notification
+        - also replacing the unicode bar `―` with a regular ascii dash `-` using sed because herbe doesn't render it properly
     - right click: `wego`
-        - output almost identical to wttr.in, again spawned in terminal and hung with `read`
+        - output almost identical to wttr.in
+        - now hung with `less -R` because i just realized you can use ansi colors in less with -R...
 - much faster and more reliable
 - unfortunately `yr`'s json output for icons (`"codeSymbol"`) has an insane amount of options
 - i put them all in an array in `wearray.sh` with lots of repetition and test against it for the icon